Applause (1929 film): Critical reception

-The film opened to mixed reviews from film critics.
+Contemporary reception

+Applause enjoyed overwhelming critical acclaim, largely for its "technical and innovations and artistry."
+The moving-going public did not agree, and the film was "a box-office failure."
+A combination of the mixed audience reception, misleading advertising (the publicity focused on glamour shots of Helen Morgan, not what she looked like in the film), downbeat subject matter, and the Stock Market Crash caused the movie to fade significantly as soon as it left the Criterion.

 Critic Mordaunt Hall, writing for The New York Times, liked the acting but was troubled by some of Rouben Mamoulian's direction.
-He said, "The opening chapters are none too interesting and subsequently one anticipates pretty much what's going to happen...however, Mr. Mamoulian commits the unpardonable sin of being far too extravagant.
+He wrote "The opening chapters are none too interesting and subsequently one anticipates pretty much what's going to happen...however, Mr. Mamoulian commits the unpardonable sin of being far too extravagant.
 He becomes tedious in his scenes of the convent and there is nothing but viciousness in his stage passages."

-Photoplay described the film as "a curious one", however recommendable for the performances by Morgan and Joan Peers.
-The anonymous reviewer, however, thought the two leads, "and some nice camera work, help save a confusing job."
+Photoplay described the film as "a curious one", but recommended for the performances by Morgan and Joan Peers.
+The anonymous reviewer thought the two leads, "and some nice camera work, help save a confusing job".

+Retrospective appraisal

+Rather than merely satisfying the public's clamor for "talkies" dominated by dialogue, Mamoulian revisited the cinematic elements of the silent era in Applause.
+Film historian Spergel observed that "Applause owes a great deal to the techniques of silent filmmaking...the film depends on imagery and montage rather than dialogue for its greatest impact."